-Australian Chamber Orchestra Pty Limited and its controlled entities is a company limited by shares, incorporated and domiciled in Australia.
+Australian Chamber Orchestra Pty Limited is a company limited by shares, incorporated and domiciled in Australia.
 Its registered office and principal place of business is:

-Suite 3, 13A Hickson Road Dawes Point NSW 2000
+Australian Chamber Orchestra Pty Limited Suite 3, 13A Hickson Road Dawes Point NSW 2000

 A description of the nature of the consolidated entity's operations and its principal activities is included in the directors' report on page 1, which is not part of these financial statements.